Energy & Carbon Reduction

 19

-43 Years of Dedication: Ruth's Story
+Ruth's Story

 "I'm sure many people think 43 years in the same job is very boring — if you had asked my 17-year-old self, I would not have believed it.
-But there is never a dull moment in laundry — always evolving."
+But there is never a dull moment in laundry — it's always evolving."

-A Journey Through the Decades
+A Career Journey

 1